 In criminal law, Antoninus introduced the important principle that accused persons are not to be treated as guilty before trial, greatly scaled back the legal use of torture, and improved the legal rights of slaves.
 Pious even sent a diplomatic mission to the Han Dynasty in China.

 - American colonial soldiers won the first Battle of Saratoga during the Revolutionary War (1777)

-- New Zealand law bestowed on all women in that nation the right to vote (1893)
+- New Zealand law bestowed upon all women in their nation the right to vote (1893)

 - Greg Louganis suffered a head injury while qualifying for the Seoul Olympics, before going on to win two Gold medals (1988)

 - 32 years ago today, The Iceman, a well-preserved natural mummy of a man who lived around 3,300 BCE, was discovered by German tourists in an Alpine glacier, offering a rare glimpse into the abilities and lifestyle of men who lived in Europe 5,300 years ago (1991)

 - Relief pitcher Mariano Rivera of the New York Yankees became Major League Baseball’s all-time saves leader with 602 games saved (2011)

 48 years ago today, Fawlty Towers premiered on the BBC.
 John Cleese boldly stepped out into the situational comedy scene without the support of his legendary troupe, Monty Python, and created what the BBC considers “the British sitcom by which all other British sitcoms must be judged.”
 Capable of withstanding multiple viewings, the BBC continues, the show featuring John Cleese as a high-brow yet largely incompetent hotel owner is “eminently quotable, and stands up to this day as a jewel in the BBC’s comedy crown.”